35 Best Abandoned Cart Email Examples: Increase Sales Today

 Dot & Bo

-Here, we have a headline that’s sure to resonate with readers.
+Here, we have a perfectly witten headline that’s sure to resonate with readers.
 Dot & Bo very subtly implies urgency and scarcity: “It’s Still Available.”
 That suggests it might not be if the customer waits too long to check out.
 There’s also a second, subtler CTA below the “View Item” button that invites the recipient to check out all current sales.

 14. Huckberry